|

 Seaman's remarkable triumph

-Strong entries from Mercedes-benz, Auto Union and Alfa Romeo with Nuvolari now racing for Auto Union.
+Strong entries from Mercedes-Benz, Auto Union and Alfa Romeo with Nuvolari now racing for Auto Union.
 Lang took the lead from Nuvolari and Seaman but Nuvolari crashed

 on the first lap.
 Lang had to make a pit stop on lap three, leaving over the lead to von Brauchitsch who was closely followed by Seaman while Caracciola was feeling ill and retired.